Lower Credit Card Rates: Phone Scam Overview

 You can avoid falling prey to this type of scam by educating yourself on how these particular scams work.

-The Different Scenarios Involved in the Lower Credit Card Interest Rate Scam
+Different Variation of the Lower Credit Card Rates Phone Scam

 The first scenario to be on the lookout for regarding this scam starts with an automated phone call, possibly from someone claiming to be from customer service, asking you to press one if you are looking to lower your credit card interest rates.